TechyJoe/Inventory_Management_System/README.md

 "# Inventory_Management_System"
-This is an inventory management system using django as backend and HTMl, css and bootstrap5 as frontend
+This is an inventory management system using django as backend and HTML, css and bootstrap5 as frontend